CorrelAid/hugo-website/content/en/about/ethics-committee.md

 ## Main Tasks

 #### Evaluation of Data4Good projects
-If you are in contact with an organization and feel unsure about whether the project you're scoping would be a suitable CorrelAid Data4Good project, contact the ethics committee at [ethics@correlaid.org](mailto:ethics@correlaid.org).
+If you are in contact with an organization and feel unsure about whether the project you're scoping would be a suitable CorrelAid Data4Good project, contact the ethics committee at [ethics@correlaid.org](mailto:ethics@correlaid.org) or via the [#ask-the-ethics-committee Slack channel](https://correlaid.slack.com/archives/C04DTBFUM1Q).

 More information about processes and tools coming soon.